wartied/soundcloud/README.md

 Either create a pull request if you would like to contribute to the project or email the bug found (with as many details as possible) to w@numb.lol

 Im open to contributions and making this simple app even better

 ## License

 All software provided is Public Domain.

 The original creator ([@wartied](https://github.com/wartied)) assumes no responsibility for damages, bugs, security vulnerabilities, or legal issues that may arise from using their code.
 Use it how you please entirely at your own risk.

+The original creator ([@wartied](https://github.com/wartied)) does not claim any overship over the Soundcloud Inc or Soundcloud Global Limited & Co.
+KG assests or their proprietary software.

 #